Reduce costs, environmental impact and more

 Although the environmental benefits are listed towards the end of this article, they should not be underestimated.
 In fact, this is one of the key reasons so many businesses are switching to reusable transit packaging.

-Thousands, perhaps millions of tonnes of perfectly good corrugated boxes are effectively baled, pulped and turned back into… cardboard boxes.
-This is essentially using a lot of energy to re-produce the same product you started with.
+Thousands, perhaps millions of tonnes of perfectly good corrugated boxes are effectively baled, pulped, and turned back into cardboard boxes.
+This is essentially using a lot of energy to reproduce the same product you started with.

-And of course, this isn’t taking into account the amount of cardboard that unintentionally ends up in landfill too.
+And of course, this isn’t taking into account the amount of cardboard that unintentionally ends up in landfill, too.
+Returnable transit packaging prevents all of this.

 Reduce costs and carbon footprint